devongarde/ssc/README.txt

+Unabashed Opportunism
+If you appreciate modernist poetry or abstract photography, I've been published.
+Click on books at https://dylanharris.org/ for gen.

 REMINDER
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-UNABASHED OPPORTUNISM
-If you appreciate modernist poetry or abstract photography, I've been published.
-Click on books at https://dylanharris.org/ for gen.